amandabee/CUNY-data-storytelling/syllabus.md

 [Assignment Details][5]
 Find three datasets that interest you.
 Write a short blog post that describes the provenance of the data (who maintains it?), where the data can be found (include a link) and in less than 200 words each, explain why the data is interesting.
 One data set should be compost related.

 Begin a scrapbook on WordPress, Tumblr, Pinterest or some other aggregation service.
-Email your dataset URLs and scrapbook URL to both professors under the subject “Homework Week 1".
+Bring the URL to class.

 Make sure that Firefox is installed on your computer, with the Web Developer Toolbar.

 Create a Magellan account with CartoDB -- you'll need to start from a custom URL to get your Magellan account for free.

 Read Cairo: The Functional Art, Reading part 1: pages 25-31, 36-44, on thinking through a visualization as a tool for the reader; what graphical form best serves the goal?
-On e-reserve in the Library
+On e-reserve in the Library.

 **2 | Feb 07: Finding the Story in Your Data**
 Discuss homework: Problems, challenges, solutions,